RayHightower/RayHightower.com/_posts/2015-03-31-amazon-dash-and-instant-gratification.markdown

 comments: true
 categories: [ Business ]
 ---
-{% imgcap middle /images/amazon_dash_combo_cc_600.png Amazon Dash innovates by building on existing technologies. %}
+{% include image.html img="/images/amazon_dash_combo_cc_600.png" caption="Amazon Dash innovates by building on existing technologies." %}

 The [Amazon Dash Button](https://www.amazon.com/oc/dash-button) is for customers who crave instant gratification.
 We might think of Dash as a brilliant blend of the Staples Easy Button, WiFi, and Amazon's existing database of credit card numbers.
 <!--more-->